Diamagnetic microchip traps for levitated nanoparticle entanglement experiments: Acknowledgements

 \section{Acknowledgements}

 S.G.E would like to thank Xing Fan and Alex Hipp for helpful discussions on thin film superconductors.
 AG is supported in part by NSF grants PHY-2110524 and PHY-2111544, the Heising-Simons Foundation, the W.M.
-Keck Foundation, the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, the John Templeton Foundation, DARPA, and ONR Grant N00014-18-1-2370.
-AM and SB’s research is partly funded by the Gordon and Betty Moore Foundation through Grant GBMF12328, DOI 10.37807/GBMF12328.)
+Keck Foundation, , the John Templeton Foundation, DARPA, and ONR Grant N00014-18-1-2370.
+SB thanks EPSRC grants EP/R029075/1, EP/X009467/1, and ST/W006227/1.
+S.B., A.G. and A.M.'s research is funded by the Gordon and Betty Moore Foundation through Grant GBMF12328, DOI 10.37807/GBMF12328, and the Alfred P. Sloan Foundation under Grant No. G-2023-21130